jdmaasakkers/cs205_finalreport/README.md

 Image recognition is a hot topic in machine learning.
 It has a lot of applications including in tagging people in photos, augmented reality, improving image search, and self-driving vehicles that have to identify different objects on the road and respond based on their location and movement.
 In this project statistical learning theory in used in the OpenMP+MPI and Spark frameworks to classify images.
 Both model and data parallelization are explored as many examples of labeled images are critical to training an accurate model.

-(%% Include state-of-the-art image recognition including references ~ existing work on the problem)
+(%% Include state-of-the-art image recognition including references ~ existing work on the problem - Dan)

 ### Learning algorithm
 A multi-class linear classifier (one hidden layer neutral network) is implemented to perform a training, validation, and testing split on the data.
 The current implementation uses the MNIST database [(LeCun et al. 1998)](http://yann.lecun.com/exdb/mnist/) that consists handwritten digits (0-9).
 The database includes a training set of 60,000 and a test set of 10,000 each consisting of 28 by 28 pixels.
 Each pixel has a value between 0 and 255 (white to black).

+(%% Add Math - Dan)
-(%% Include description of pre-processing if we do own images)
+(%% Include description of pre-processing if we do own images - Bram)

-### Serial implementation
+### Computation graph
 First, the serial implementation is benchmarked on Odyssey for different problem sizes.
 The code used for this is included in [Code_Serial.py](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Code/Code_Serial.py).
 As shown in the Figure below, runtime scales linearly with the number of samples studied.
 The model reaches above 70% accuracy for the larger training sets.

+(%% Run timing on the serial code - Bram)
-(%% Add figure showing different parts of the code and indicate which parts can be parallelized: "try to find the treshold which makes the speedup saturate")
+(%% Add figure showing different parts of the code and indicate which parts can be parallelized: "try to find the treshold which makes the speedup saturate" - Bram / Data Parallelism)

 ![Serial-Runtimes](https://github.com/jdmaasakkers/cs205_prelimreport/blob/master/Sizes_Serial.png)